SPBTV/white_noise/README.md

 ## Usage

-Exception subleased from `PublicError` may be registered and rendered as specific HTTP errors:
+Exception subclasses from `PublicError` may be registered and rendered as specific HTTP errors:

 ```ruby
 GoneError = Class.new(PublicError)